margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * One Father-Mother God, Lord of us all, we share the same ancestry, heritage, loyalty, spirit in the Spirit, and we can see this essence expressed

 "Jesus acknowledged no ties of the flesh.
-He said: 'Call no man your father upont he earth: for one is your Father, which is in heaven.'"
+He said: 'Call no man your father upon the earth: for one is your Father, which is in heaven.'"
 "Again he asked: 'Who is my mother, and who are my brethren,' implying that it is they who do the will of his Father."
 "We have no record of his calling any man by the name of father.
 He recognized Spirit, God, as the only creator, and therefore as the Father of all."
 "the healing power of Truth and Love"